|Ranger Tech ('83-'11)||Product / Build Guide||Other Articles||TRS Events||Overlanding|

 On a limited number of Rangers with the 72-inch bed, Ford offered as a no-cost option, a bed made from plastic composite material as a way to fight corrosion.

 Gone for 1990 was the sporty GT package.

 1991 Ford Ranger - A "Sport" model was added with a special paint and tape package for Regular Cab.
 Special aluminum wheels, 60/40 cloth split bench seat, and AM/FM/Cassette stereo w/clock completed the Sport truck.

 Two-wheel-drive Rangers got an optional 3.0-liter V6 engine (replacing the optional 2.9-liter engine), gaining five horsepower in the bargain.
 The 140hp 2.9-liter V6 however remained available for 4x4s.

 (1992 Ford Ranger)

-The base engine on all 4 wheel drive Rangers was upgraded to the 140 hp.
-2.9-liter V-6 with the 160 hp.
-4.0-liter V-6 an option.
-Dropped from the 4x4 lineup was the 2.3-liter.
-Ford used additional galvanized steel to resist corrosion.
-Fog lamps were now optional on the STX Sport 4x4 Rangers.
+1992 Ford Ranger - Ford used additional galvanized steel to resist corrosion.
+Fog lamps were now standard on STX 4×4 Rangers (optional on Sport and XLT).
 Ford discontinued the cloth headliner on the entry level S model as a way of reducing the price.
+Engine and driveline choices carry over from 1991.

 (1994 Ford Ranger)